USS Monitor: Duel of the ironclads

-Shortly after Monitor withdrew, Virginia had run aground, at which time Jones came down from the spar deck to find the gun crews not returning fire.
+Shortly after Monitor withdrew, Virginia ran aground, at which time Jones came down from the spar deck to find the gun crews not returning fire.
 Jones demanded to know why and was briefed by Lieutenant Eggleston that powder was low and precious, and given Monitor's resistance to shot after two hours of battle, maintained that continued firing at that point would be a waste of ammunition.
 Virginia soon managed to break away and headed back towards Norfolk for needed repairs, believing that Monitor had withdrawn from battle.
-Greene did not pursue Virginia and, like Worden, was under orders to stay with and protect Minnesota, an action for which he was later criticized.
+Greene did not pursue; like Worden, he was under orders to stay with and protect Minnesota, an action for which he was later criticized.